ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

         .. note::
             In some key-encapsulation algorithms, decapsulation failure is not reported with a explicit error code.
-            Instead, an incorrect, pseudo-random key is output.
+            Instead, an incorrect, pseudorandom key is output.
     .. retval:: PSA_ERROR_NOT_SUPPORTED
         The following conditions can result in this error: